The Leasehold vs Serviced Office Debate

-With the recent surge in self-employment (the number of UK freelancers swelled from 3.8 million in 2008 to 4.6 million in 2015), co-working has become the cornerstone for many entrepreneurs keen on setting up their own business who require flexible terms on office space.
+With the recent surge in self-employment (the number of UK freelancers swelled from 3.8 million in 2008 to 4.6 million in 2015), co-working has become the cornerstone for many entrepreneurs keen on setting up their own businesses who require flexible terms on office space.

 Paying only for what you need, when you need it, is a lifeline for many small businesses that want to put their capital into their business, rather than wrapping it up in the commercial property.
 Co-working has allowed many startup businesses to share a workspace for a nominal fee.

-Facilitates are shared between tenants, meeting rooms (including event space) can be booked by the hour.
+Facilitates are shared between tenants, and meeting rooms (including event space) can be booked by the hour.
 Tenants of popular co-working giant WeWork even benefit from social activities such as film nights with pizza & beer.
 All of which encourage networking opportunities amongst like-minded professionals.

 - Price.
 By far the cheapest option on the list, co-working offers all of the advantages that a serviced office boasts but at a fraction of the cost.
-You won’t have to fork out for IT equipment.
+You won’t have to fork out IT equipment.

 - Flexibility.
 Co-working contracts offer greater flexibility.
-Terms can normally be taken for shorter periods of time than serviced offices, some allow for a week or days notice to end the tenancy agreement.
+Terms can normally be taken for shorter periods of time than serviced offices, some allow for a week or day’s notice to end the tenancy agreement.

 - Social aspect.
 One of the advantages of co-working is the social environment it offers.
 Many of those who utilise this option are freelance professionals accustomed to working from home, where life can get in the way of business and cabin fever can become a real problem as days without social interaction means days start to blend.

 - Privacy.
 Especially pertinent for companies that prioritise the discretion of their clients or who regularly work with non-disclosure agreements, co-working has little privacy as a form of office inhabitation.
-Yes, of course, you can hire meeting space or a private booth for calls if a little privacy is needed, but these add to the baseline cost.
+Yes, of course, you can hire a meeting space or a private booth for calls if a little privacy is needed, but these add to the baseline cost.

 - Branding.
 Without your own office, you don’t have the ability to brand your own space, which can be frustrating if you’re looking to make a good first impression when meeting clients.